-As the bulbs grow in the spring, this storehouse of food and energy is all expended and the bulbs need to produce and store more.
+As the bulbs grow in the spring, their storehouse of food and energy is all expended and the bulbs need to produce and store more.
 The most important thing you can do for your bulbs in the spring is to let the foliage grow as long as it can.
 Do not prune, cover, or braid the leaves.
 This is how the bulbs feed themselves.
 You can cut off the flower stalks if you like.
 If you planted bulbs that naturalize, it’s best to leave the flower stalks on and let them set seed.